-To work out what to make of it, I headed down to their launch event, a Saturday evening BYOB event bizarrely labelled a "jamboree".
+To work out what to make of it, I headed down to their launch event, a Saturday evening BYOB event bizarrely labeled a "jamboree."

 You can see why it's politically useful for the new leadership to garner grassroots support.
 Already we've seen Corbyn's "new politics" coming under attack from his own party, hardly a surprise given that the new leadership team sits firmly to the left of the Parliamentary Labour Party.
 However, Jeremy and John McDonnell, his shadow Chancellor, have long insisted that their views are well in tune with ordinary Labour Party members, as they made clear when we met before the General Election.

 If a Corbyn-endorsed Momentum group can attract supporters as fast as Jeremy did, it could become an influential mouthpiece to counter the loud carping from the party's right.
-The launch came almost in tandem with the onset of Labour Together – a new organisation which seems to a right-wing attempt to challenge Corbyn's power.
-Labour Together says that "everyone in the party" can join it, but I can't help but think that an organisation that everybody in the Labour Party can join is called the Labour Party, it's just that some people are unhappy that Corbyn is in charge of that.
+The launch came almost in tandem with the onset of Labour Together—a new organization which seems to a right-wing attempt to challenge Corbyn's power.
+Labour Together says that "everyone in the party" can join it, but I can't help but think that an organization that everybody in the Labour Party can join is called the Labour Party, it's just that some people are unhappy that Corbyn is in charge of that.

 As speeches got underway in the main hall, I headed back out into the corridors, to find out what volunteers, hopefully more in the know, thought Momentum would be getting up to soon.